namcho/ModbusLibraries/README.md

 This Modbus library has written for embedded systems.

 It has, ModbusMaster-RTU, ModbusSlave-RTU and ModbusClientTCP.
+Modbus-RTU libraries work on many devices in the field.

 ModbusServerTCP will be added in near future.